equinor/neqsimhome/README.md

 The original NeqSim web page is hosted at [NTNU](http://folk.ntnu.no/solbraa/neqsim/NeqSim.htm)

 ## NeqSim project
 The NeqSim library is written in the Java programming language.
-The source code and java libraries can be downloaded from [the NeqSim Java repository](https://github.com/equinor/neqsim)
+The source code and java libraries can be downloaded from [the NeqSim GitHub repository](https://github.com/equinor/neqsim)

 ## NeqSim toolboxes
 NeqSim toolboxes are avalable via GitHub for alternative programming languages.
 See the project wiki pages for how to use the tools.